 In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, Iliff coordinates appropriate and reasonable accommodations and access for students with physical, cognitive or other disabilities.
-Iliff is committed to the provision of reasonable accommodations to qualified students with disabilities during their studies at Iliff.
+Iliff is committed to the provision accommodations to qualified students with disabilities during their studies at Iliff.

-Students must request accommodations and disclose his/her disability before any accommodation can be implemented.
 Students with disabilities who need accommodations need to self-identify to the Iliff Advising Center, located in Skaggs Hall 125 or via email at advising@iliff.edu.
-A member of the Advising Center Staff will indicate what information and documentation Iliff will need for the given request.
 In most cases, students will need to provide appropriate documentation of disability and/or information related to the student's disability or functional limitations that substantiates requests for services.
+Students request accommodations by submitting the disability intake form (https://goo.gl/forms/dsSFuWZfHajcUfLJ2).

+We work with students on an individual basis to customize disability accommodations.
 To submit a grievance or complaint, follow the procedures detailed in the section Grievance Policy.